erlware/erlware_commons/doc/signatures.md

 As you can see we take the type as an argument (we need it for `dict` creation) and call our create function.
-Then we run the same timings that we did for ec dict.
+Then we run the same timings that we did for `ec_dict`.
 In this case though, the type of dictionary is never specified, we only ever call ec_dictionary, so this test will work for anything that implements that Signature.